 Inside the coquina shell-and-limestone walls of this old Spanish house, the decor portrays three centuries and three cultures—Spanish,British and American—that have left their mark on the home.
 On a narrated tour, you'll get a look at the vast differences between present and past.
 If you are a reader of Eugenia Price's novels, you may find Maria's Room particularly interesting—it was described in her historical novel Maria.
 The house is easy to find in downtown St Augustine.

-Step back to the 19th century at the Lightner Museum in downtown St. Augustine, the nation's oldest city, just 30 minutes south of Jacksonville.
-Beautiful exhibits include fine and decorative arts, unusual home furnishings and Tiffany stained glass.
-The collections also include Victorian collectibles, costumes and even mechanical musical demonstrations.
-The museum is in what was once the Alcazar Hotel, an historic landmark dating back to 1887, and features a restaurant, the Café Alcazar, situated in the massive old swimming pool!
+Relics from America's Gilded Age reside at the Lightner Museum located in St. Augustine, the nation's oldest city.
+Some of the ornately impressive exhibits include fine and decorative arts, unusual home furnishings and the highlight, Tiffany stained glass.
+The collections also include other Victorian collectibles, costumes and even archaic mechanical musical instruments.
+The museum is in what was once the Alcazar Hotel, a historic landmark that dates back to 1887, and it features the museum's restaurant, the Café Alcazar, inside the massive old swimming pool.

 The local historical society's research library contains a wealth of information on St Augustine's incredibly rich past.
 Staffed by friendly and engaged locals, you'll find information to complement and surpass anything provided on standard tours, and perhaps enough to create your own off-the-beaten-path trek.
 The enthusiasm and attention to detail you'll find here is incomparable, as is the opportunity to glean free information most visitors never get.